shigeyukey/shige-addons-wiki/src/image-editor.md

 <!-- Customized -->
 [![banner_shigeyuki_2](https://github.com/shigeyukey/Pokemanki-Gold/assets/124401518/8408c164-e95c-4e40-98c1-393b03e04bcb)](https://www.reddit.com/user/Shige-yuki)

+Draw or edit images while adding and editing cards.

 This add-on is a fixed version for Anki25+ of the addon <a href="https://ankiweb.net/shared/info/307397307" target="_blank">"Image Editor"</a>, originally created by <a href="https://github.com/BlueGreenMagick" target="_blank">BlueGreenMagick</a>, uses <a href="https://github.com/methodofaction/Method-Draw" target="_blank">"Method Draw"</a> for image editing by <a href="https://github.com/methodofaction" target="_blank">Mark MacKay</a> and credit goes to them.